MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 - **User persona**
   - Power Platform users to be contacted by Power Platform admins.

 We recommend using three [Microsoft 365 groups](/microsoft-365/admin/create-groups/compare-groups#microsoft-365-groups) for this, one for each persona.
 This group type is an email-enabled security group and can be associated with a Microsoft team for collaboration between the people in the group.

-In addition to the above you will also need a individual admin to sign up to receive those communciations that cannot go to a group.
-Namely, when a chat or approval cannot or should not be sent to a Maker persona, it is sent to admin.
-But you cannot send these things to a group.
-So you will also need, on top of the above:
+>[!IMPORTANT]
+>The admin configuring the [inventory components](setup-core-components.md) needs to be an owner of these groups.

+Some processes part of the CoE Starter Kit send [Power Automate Approvals](/power-automate/get-started-approvals) and [Adaptive Cards for Microsoft Teams](/power-automate/overview-adaptive-cards).
+These can't be assigned to a group.
+You therefore also need an individual named admin that these communications can go to.
+In addition to the above groups, you will therefore also need:

 - **Individual Admin**
-  - Individual to recieve chat bot chats
+  - Individual to receive chat bot chats
-  - Individual to recieve approvals
+  - Individual to receive approvals

 ## Prepare your environment